tkrop/go-testing/README.md

 ## Why parameterized test?

-Parameterized test are an efficient way to setup a high number of related test cases that allow to cover the system under test in black box mode from feature perspective.
-With the right tools and concepts - as provided by this `testing` framework, parameterized test allow to cover all success and failure paths of a system under test.
+Parameterized test are an efficient way to setup a high number of related test cases cover the system under test in a black box mode from feature perspective.
+With the right tools and concepts - as provided by this `testing` framework, parameterized test allow to cover all success and failure paths of a system under test as outlined above.

 ## Why parallel tests?